 All of this sightseeing will work up an appetite, so we'll stop for lunch near the town of Ballydavid, where we can enjoy some of the local specialties as we relax.
 Ballydavid is famous as the spot where St. Brendan the Navigator departed to sail west to America in a small hide-covered boat...in the year 530!
 After lunch we'll go a bit further down the coast and begin a truly extraordinary walk, The Edge Of The World walk.
 So named because of the ancient belief that this part of the coast was the edge of the known world.
 Our walk will follow the rugged coastline and provide constant views both of the windswept sea and the inland mountains.
 For thousands of years these trails were walked by all of the people who needed to traverse this coastline...you'll tread in the footsteps of monks, farmers, Vikings, villagers, and soldiers of all kinds.

-By midafternoon we'll meet our coach and begin the short drive back to Dingle town, where we'll meet another of the area's premier artisans, Sean Daley.
+By midafternoon we'll meet our coach and begin the short drive back to Dingle town, where we'll meet the family of another of the area's premier artisans, Sean Daley.
 Sean was once a master engraver for the Waterford Crystal company before taking his skills to this lovely coastal area to craft exquisite pieces of custom crystal in his own workshop.
-We'll watch Sean at work as he demonstrates how world-class crystal pieces are produced.
+We'll watch Sean and his sons at work as they demonstrate how world-class crystal pieces are produced.

 Today you may do one or two shorter hikes, plus some rambling around at various sites.
 All together the day is still rated EASY.
 You'll probably walk around 3 miles, mostly flat terrain with minimal elevation gain.
 The trail surface is a simple dirt pathway that winds along the grassy turf at the top of the ocean bluffs.

 Day 6 - County Clare, Castles, and Irish Coffee